-From now on wether it’s down as a hitaminc receptor, histamine recep–tor or histaminereceptor – we’ll help you find the true meaning of the term and improve your search results across the corpus.
+From now on, whether it’s down as a hitaminc receptor, histamine recep–tor or histaminereceptor – we’ll help you find the true meaning of the term and improve your search results across the corpus.

 When building dictionaries, TERMite offers a suite of tools to help users gain the best levels of precision and recall for their input terms.
-Fuzzy matching can also help in this process to identify closely related terms that may not be in the dictionary.
+Fuzzy matching can also help in this process of identifying closely related terms that may not be in the dictionary.
 For example, if a customer were interested in Signaling lymphocytic activation molecule they may not have thought to use the ‘lymphocyte’ variant of the name often used by authors.
-To aid with identification of such variants, TERMite offers a simplified fuzzy term identification workflow which dictionary developers can use to rapidly identify such terms.
+To aid with the identification of such variants, TERMite offers a simplified fuzzy term identification workflow that dictionary developers can use to rapidly identify such terms.

 Get in touch with us to find out how we can transform your data